sahar-as/YourRecipe/REEDME.md

 </p>

 Your Recipe is an Android application for saving favorite recipes, online and local, using the Kotlin programming language.
-It makes use of the following libraries:
+It makes use of the following libraries: <br />
-Glide
+- Glide
-Room
+- Room
-Retrofit
+- Retrofit
-RxJava
+- RxJava
-Worker Manager
+- Worker Manager
-Navigation
+- Navigation
-Androidx
+- Androidx